hermangroup/docs/masternodes/index.rst

 Masternodes
 ===========

-Historia is first cryptocurrency with a focus on a voting platform and file storage mechanism (IPFS) paired together to attempt to give a accurate consensus-based view of future history.
+Historia is the first cryptocurrency with a focus on a voting platform and file storage mechanism (IPFS) paired together to attempt to give a accurate consensus-based view of future history.
 These features are implemented on top of a network of masternodes and the IPFS network, which gives rise